fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 and re-run it again and again.
 Most likely you will also need to attach a volume to it in the `OpenStack instances dashboard`_.

-.. note:: Copr backend requires an outdated version of python3-novaclient.
+.. note:: backend - Copr backend requires an outdated version of python3-novaclient.
           See `Downgrade python novaclient`_.